DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Measurement-Based Quantum Computing

 \subsection{Applications}

-In DeepQuantum, a variational qubit circuit can be transpiled into a variational MBQC pattern that preserves auto-differentiation.
-In addition, data can be encoded to measurement angles using the \texttt{encode=True} flag.
-Batch inputs and data re-uploading are also supported.
-Below, we train a quantum classifier whose qubit circuit ansatz employs data-reuploading, with data encoded repeatedly.
-Data re-uploading allows fewer qubits and shallower circuits to perform complex tasks.
-The classifier implements binary classification on a non-linearly separable circles dataset.
-Input data contains two features, which are zero-padded to three to accommodate three rotation gates.
-In layer $i$ out of $4$ layers, the variational parameters $\boldsymbol{\theta}_i$, later transpiled into the MBQC pattern, are given by
+In DeepQuantum, a variational quantum circuit can be transpiled into a variational MBQC pattern that preserves auto-differentiation.
+In addition, data can be encoded into measurement angles using the \texttt{encode=True} flag.
+Batch processing and data re-uploading are also supported.
+Below, we train a quantum classifier\footnote{Following from the example presented at \url{https://graphix.readthedocs.io/en/v0.3.0/gallery/qnn.html\#sphx-glr-gallery-qnn-py}} whose quantum circuit ansatz employs the data-reuploading strategy.
+Data re-uploading enables the use of fewer qubits and shallower circuits to perform complex tasks.
+The classifier performs binary classification of the circles dataset, which is non-linearly separable.
+Each input vector, consisting of two features, is zero-padded to three to accommodate three rotation gates.
+In the $l$-th of 4 layers, the variational parameters $\boldsymbol{\theta}_l$, which are subsequently transpiled into the MBQC pattern, are given by